2s3m4s5l15/burstcoin-mobile-doc/README.md

 # Burstcoin Wallet

-This repository holds the documentation for the Burstcoin Wallet Android Application
+This repository holds the documentation for the Burstcoin Wallet Android Application.

 ## Releases